jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-06-live-video-in-webgl.markdown

 ## Conclusion

-Now you can display your webcam inside your webgl.
+Now you can display your webcam inside your webgl !!
+This is simple and cool.
 Browser support will increase with time.
 Live video is a very powerfull tool.
 The image from the webcam is a normal one.
 On it, you can perform
 [post processing](https://github.com/mrdoob/three.js/tree/master/examples/js/postprocessing),
 [edge detection](http://en.wikipedia.org/wiki/Edge_detection),
 and many other crazy things.
+Up to you to experiment.
 Let's all for today folks, have fun :)